PhreeMason/instabookology-blog/_posts/the-surrogate.md

 ---
 title: 'Book Review: "The Surrogate" by Penelope Ward'
 excerpt: "Have you ever picked up a book that just screams 'read me in one sitting'?
-That's *The Surrogate* by Penelope Ward for you."
+That's The Surrogate by Penelope Ward for you."
-date: "2021-01-22"
+date: "2024-03-21"
 category: "book-review"
 genres: ["dark-romance"]
 rating: "5-star"